 Medical procedures for cases too advanced for medicine and lifestyle changes to solve the issue alone include the minimally invasive Angioplasty, Stenting, and Atherectomy.
 Under x-ray guidance, a catheter is directed towards the blockage in the leg.
 The procedure widens the opening of the blood vessel, so blood is able to flow freely through it.
 In some instances, a mesh-like metal tube called a stent may be placed within the artery to keep it open.
 A device may also be used that cleans out the inner lining of the artery, removing the plaque by shaving or vaporizing it away, which is called atherectomy.
 This is often an outpatient procedure allowing the patient to return home after a four-hour recovery-room stay.

 Bypass surgery rerouting the blood through an unclogged graft is another treatment option.
 The graft can be a synthetic tube or one of the patient’s own veins.
 This is an operation that requires a hospital stay of up to five days.
 Depending upon the location and extent of blockage in the artery, an Endarterectomy that actually removes plaque from the artery may be the most effective treatment.
 A hospital stay of three to five days can be expected after an endarterectomy.

 Chief among ways to help prevent Peripheral Vascular Disease is regular exercise.
 A consistent walking program, leg exercises and treadmill use all help prevent PAD.
 A regimen developed after consulting a physician or cardiologist is recommended.
 Controlling health factors such as weight and blood pressure also reduces the probability of PAD.

-To learn more about Peripheral Vascular Disease and treatment, log on to vascularhealthclinics.org.
+To learn more about Peripheral Arterial Disease and treatment, log on to vascularhealthclinics.org.